 - Lobuche East Peak climbing permit fee.

-- Food during the trek and climb (full board with breakfast, lunch and dinner with tea/coffee and seasonal fresh fruits).
+- Food during the trek and climb (full board with breakfast, lunch and dinner).

 - All guesthouse accommodation during the trekking period and North Face, Salewa, Mountain Hardware or similar tented camp accommodation during the climbing period.

 - High altitude climbing leader (Sherpa guide) licensed by Nepal Mountaineering Association (NMA)

 - Well experienced English speaking assistant guide if the group size exceeds 5+ persons.

 - Group climbing equipment including ropes, ice screws, snow bars, harness, carbine, eight figure etc.